Vehicle Code § 22500 CVC is the California statute that makes it a parking violation to

 6.2.
 Failure to yield when making a left turn or a U-turn – CVC 21801

-Vehicle Code 21801 CVC is the California statute that applies when a driver is turning left or making a U-turn to the left and is facing oncoming traffic.
+Vehicle Code 21801 CVC is the California statute that applies when turning left or making a U-turn to the left while facing oncoming traffic.

-The law says that a motorist here must yield the right-of-way to any approaching traffic.
+The law says that you must yield the right-of-way to any approaching traffic.

-Unlike an unlawful parking ticket, a violation of this law results in one DMV point on the offender’s driving record.
+Unlike an unlawful parking ticket, a violation of this law results in one DMV point on your driving record.

 6.3.
 Disobeying a sign, signal, or traffic control device – CVC 38300

-Vehicle Code 38300 CVC is the California statute that makes it an offense for a driver to disobey any:
+Vehicle Code 38300 CVC is the California statute that makes it an offense to disobey any: